MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/welcome-to-the-outlook-auxiliary-reference.md

 The Outlook Auxiliary Reference contains conceptual content and reference documentation for four sets of APIs, code samples, and a redistributable installer that allow developers to extend and integrate with Outlook.
 APIs in this reference are exposed by Outlook for extensibility, outside of the Outlook object model.

 If you are new to developing solutions for Outlook, see [Selecting an API or technology for developing solutions for Outlook](../selecting-an-api-or-technology-for-developing-solutions-for-outlook.md) to identify the APIs and technologies that are most appropriate for your needs.

 For specific information about the Outlook object model, see the [Outlook VBA reference](http://msdn.microsoft.com/library/75e4ad96-62a2-49d2-bc51-48ceab50634c%28Office.15%29.aspx).

-For specific information on Messaging API (MAPI) supported by Outlook, see the [Outlook MAPI Reference](http://msdn.microsoft.com/library/3d980b86-7001-4869-9780-121c6bfc7275%28Office.15%29.aspx).
+For specific information about Messaging API (MAPI) supported by Outlook, see the [Outlook MAPI Reference](http://msdn.microsoft.com/library/3d980b86-7001-4869-9780-121c6bfc7275%28Office.15%29.aspx).

+## Conceptual

 The conceptual discussion includes the following subjects:

 - [About anti-spam settings](about-anti-spam-settings.md)